-Fig. 1.6 shows a series of evolutionary tracks from D'Antona & Mazzitelli (1994).
-These tracks span the entire pre-MS phase from the emergence on the birthline to its termination on the ZAMS.
+its termination on the ZAMS.
 Pre-MS stars are fully convective and experiencing gravitational contraction towards the ZAMS (Hayashi 1961, 1966).
-Their fully convective nature implies that $T{\rm eff}$ remains essentially constant during contraction, hence their luminosity will decrease with time.
-The rate of contraction is regulated on the Kelvin-Helmholtz timescale, $t{\rm KH}$, which defines the timescale over which an appreciable portion of the gravitational potential energy of a star (absolute value GM{\star}^2/R{\star}) is radiated away.
+Their fully convective nature implies that T{eff} remains essentially constant during contraction, hence their luminosity will decrease with time.
+The rate of contraction is regulated on the Kelvin-Helmholtz timescale, t{KH} , which defines the timescale over which an appreciable portion of the gravitational potential energy of a star (absolute value GM{\star}^2/R{\star}) is radiated away.
 Thus for an object of luminosity L{\star} , this timescale becomes and thus implies that more massive pre-MS stars contract towards the ZAMS faster than lower mass stars.
 In the H-R diagram, fully convective stars will move approximately vertically downwards along Hayashi tracks, maintaining convective equilibrium.
 As stellar contraction continues the interior opacity increases, thereby forcing the star out of convective equilibrium and generating a radiative core.
-For stars with masses $\geq 0.4\,\mathrm{M}\odot$, the radiative core precedes arrival onto the ZAMS (Henyey et al. 1955).
+For stars with masses $\geq 0.4 \,\mathrm{M}{\odot}$, the radiative core precedes arrival onto the ZAMS (Henyey et al. 1955).
 Further increases in core temperature provide an outward pressure that prohibits further gravitational contraction and the star moves horizontally leftwards along Henyey tracks.
 Stars below this mass threshold are believed to remain fully convective until their arrival on the ZAMS (Chabrier & Baraffe 2000).

-$$t{\rm KH} = \frac{GM{\star}^2}{R{\star}L{\star}},\tag{1.9}$$
+$$t{\rm KH} = \frac{GM\star^2}{R\star L\star},\tag{1.9}$$

 One way to compare observations of pre-MS stars with evolutionary models is to plot them in H-R space and thus in the same plane as the models themselves (Cohen & Kuhi 1979; Kenyon & Hartmann 1995; Hillenbrand 1997; Luhman 1999).
-Unlike the temporally near-stationary nature of MS evolution on the H-R diagram, the rapid descent during pre-MS evolution allows the H-R diagram to be used as a tool for ageing stars and in particular stellar populations such as clusters/associations.
+Unlike the temporally near-stationary nature of MS evolution in the H-R diagram, the rapid descent during pre-MS evolution allows the H-R diagram to be used as a tool for ageing stars and in particular stellar populations such as clusters/associations.
 This, however, begs the question of how does one place observations of pre-MS stars in H-R space, given that neither luminosity nor effective temperature are directly observable quantities.
 A stellar spectral type is generally determined from spectroscopic measurements of optical (BVRI) or infrared (YJHK) absorption line strengths in conjunction with a spectral type- $T{\rm eff}$ conversion to calculate an effective temperature.
 Stellar luminosities are provided using optical or infrared photometry, with the spectral type used to account for the effects of interstellar reddening.
 Finally, a bolometric correction appropriate to the spectral type is applied to calculate the bolometric luminosity.